SyncfusionExamples/How-to-create-a-hyperlink-Column-in-MAUI-DataGrid-/README.md

-# How to create Hyperlink Column in MAUI DataGrid?
+# How to create hyperlink column in MAUI DataGrid?
 The [.NET MAUI DataGrid(SfDataGrid)](https://www.syncfusion.com/maui-controls/maui-datagrid) does not natively provide HyperlinkColumn support.
 You can achieve this by using [DataGridTemplateColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTemplateColumn.html) and a customized label.

 ## XAML